The Legislature has suspended voter-approved salary COLAs for school employees for six years straight.

-Although voters approved I-732 by 63 percent, the Legislature has suspended the salary cost-of-living adjustments for school employees for six years straight.
+Although voters approved Initiative 732 by 63 percent, the Legislature has suspended the educator salary cost-of-living adjustments (COLAs) for six years straight.

 Watch this WEA YouTube video about the Jan.
-13 COLA restoration kick-off in Olympia, when more than 115 educators personally lobbied their legislators to support HB 2422.
+13 COLA restoration kick-off in Olympia, when more than 115 educators personally lobbied their legislators to restore the COLA.

-Restoring the COLA next school year is approximately $75 million in state funding out of a $33 billion total state budget.
-It’s about 1.3 percent next year, based on the Consumer Price Index.
+The COLA would have been 1.2 percent next year, based on the Consumer Price Index.
 Here is a COLA ad WEA ran in The Olympian.
 Here is a public fact sheet about the COLA.
 Here is a chart that shows how much educators have lost because of the COLA suspension, and here is a chart that shows that Washington’s teacher salaries are the lowest among Pacific states.

-In its McCleary school funding decision last year, the state Supreme Court was clear: The state must make “real and measurable progress” on increasing salaries for teachers and other K-12 school employees.
+In its McCleary school funding decision, the state Supreme Court was clear: The state must make “real and measurable progress” on increasing salaries for teachers and other K-12 school employees.
 Yet, according to a brief filed by the Network for Excellence in Washington Schools: “… the State underfunds K-12 salaries and benefits by $2.8 billion every year.”

 Because of the Legislature’s failure to fund the COLA, beginning teacher salaries will be $5,382 less than what they should have been – and the average state-funded salary for education support professionals will be $4,660 less.
 Under the law, community and technical college faculty members also should receive the COLA, which means they’ve suffered salary losses as well.

 Another way of describing the impact on educators: Classified staff salaries will be 14.8 percent less and certificated salaries will be 16.1 percent less than they would have been if they had received the COLA.